dmurfet/therisingsea/content/post/seminar-ch.md

 Remarks

   * There is an interesting historical connection between talks 2 and 3.
 In his article "[Now what](https://pni.princeton.edu/john-hopfield/john-j.-hopfield-now-what)" Hopfield recalls working for a year on random networks before inventing his associative memory networks (Hopfield clarified in an email that he rejected Turing's approach because of the globally synchronised clock that it requires).
+  * On the topic of formal proofs, see Kevin Buzzard's recent talk "[The future of mathematics?](https://www.youtube.com/watch?v=Dp-mQ3HxgDE)".

 Background on deep learning and reinforcement learning: